lambdaloop/anipose/docs/start_2d.md

 # Setting up Anipose for 2D tracking

-So you want to setup Anipose for 2D tracking?
+So you want to setup Anipose for 2D tracking at scale?
 Well, you've come to the right place!

-It's really quite simple, all you need to do are the following:
+Just follow these steps:

 1) Train a network to label your data [using DeepLabCut](https://github.com/AlexEMG/DeepLabCut/blob/master/docs/UseOverviewGuide.md)
 2) Setup your folder structure for the experiment in the appropriate format